Okta Data Model

 • A Profile that allows you to store information about the object.
 For example, a user profile has an email attribute that contains the value for the email address.

-A top-level directory resource is available for your user base in your organization.
+A top-level directory resource is available for your user base in your org.
 You can host directories either inside Okta or replicate outside user directories, as in the case of Active Directory or LDAP.